 Dinner at Ambrai / Natraj

-After you are done watching the captivating dances at Bagore ki Haveli, head to Ambrai – one of the most famous restaurants in Udaipur.
+After you are done watching the captivating dances at Bagore ki Haveli, head to Ambrai – the most famous restaurant in Udaipur.
 This restaurant sits on Ambrai Ghat which is bang opposite the Udaipur City Palace.
-At night when the palace is lit up, dining here is a special experience.
+At night when the palace is lit up, dining here is a special experience and therefore features on every list of things to do in Udaipur for couples.

 If you cannot eat at Ambrai, you can eat at Natraj.
 It is a thali-serving restaurant close to Udaipur Railway Station and a favourite among locals.